Owners of Chicago Tribune considering bid to buy cash-strapped newspaper.

 The two rivals have partnered when it came to distribution and printing; the Chicago Tribune has been printing the Sun-Times since 2007 and delivers the newspapers.
 But talk of a possible merger fueled when Wrapports owner Michael Ferro also become the biggest shareholder in rival Tribune Publishing, now renamed “tronc”, in smaller-case letters.

-In Tuesday’s edition of the Sun-Times, the paper posted a notice of “for sale” sheet in its paper, as requested by the Justice Department, which is reviewing the transaction.
+In Tuesday’s edition of the Sun-Times, the paper posted a notice of “for sale” sheet as requested by the Justice Department, which is reviewing the transaction.
 In filings, tronc and Wrapports said it would keep the two newspapers separate, and the Sun-Times would be operated independently from the Tribune.

 But if the merger goes through, expect some changes.
 One could be the consolidation of both the Tribune and Sun-Times’ websites.
 This setup is similar in Philadelphia, where the Inquirer and Daily News are independent from one another, but share a website in Philly.com.
 Another example is in Detroit, where the Free Press and News also share services (but not a single website.)
 Both have an 100-year joint agreement, and operate under the Detroit Media Partnership.